 What a privilege to bring you an interview with my friend, the ultra-talented Jennifer Pratt.
-Jennifer and I had kids who went to the same high school – in fact; my son took her daughter to Prom – and I was always attracted to her warm and generous personality and her creative abilities.
-Over the years, as I have gotten to know her, I have grown to have tremendous respect for her as a wife, mother, and businesswoman.
+Jennifer and I had kids who went to the same high school – in fact; my son took her daughter to Prom – and I’ve always been attracted to her warm, generous personality and her amazing creative abilities.
+Over the years, as I have gotten to know her, I’ve grown to have tremendous respect for her as a wife, mother, and businesswoman.
 In 1988, Jennifer and her husband, Jeff, opened JPratt Designs, one of Dallas’ finest custom jewelers, where they design and create stunning custom jewelry for their clients.
 A large part of their clientele?
-Empty Nesters!
-Jeff and Jennifer have been married for 30 years and have two daughters, Mallory (23), who is married to Ben Stevens, and Abigail, a graduate of Harding University.
+Empty nesters!
+Jeff and Jennifer have been married for 32 years and have two daughters, Mallory (25), who is married to Ben, and Abigail (23), a graduate of Harding University.
 They view their business as a “calling” and consider their clients like family.

 (Suzy) Tell us a little about your business.

 (Jennifer) Our business is J Pratt Designs.
 We design and hand create fine jewelry, both from scratch and by restyling our clients’ out of date, sentimental, family heirlooms.
-We are also diamond brokers, colored stone brokers and we handle the liquidation of antique vintage jewelry and coins.
-We believe the Lord orchestrated the creation of our business, and we have dedicated our business to Him.
-We believe it is our ministry.
+We’re also diamond brokers, colored stone brokers and we handle the liquidation of antique vintage jewelry and coins.
 Usually, the finished piece of jewelry serves as a reminder of a sweet relationship, past or present.
 Jeff and I consider it a privilege and an honor to be a part of that, and we cherish the family-type relationship we have with our clients.

-Who is a typical J Pratt Design client?
+Who is a typical J Pratt Designs client?

 What type of jewelry is ideal for restyling?